-(1) Included working capital adjustments finalized subsequent to the acquisition in December 2019, resulting in total consideration of approximately \$13.2 million and an adjustment to goodwill in the amount of approximately \$88,000 during the three months ended March 31, 2020.
+(1) Included working capital adjustments finalized subsequent to the acquisition in December 2019, resulting in total consideration of approximately \$13.2 million and an adjustment to goodwill in the amount of approximately \$88,000 during the six months ended June 30, 2020.

 The fair value of the 1.0 million shares of Class B common stock to be issued over the three-year period following the acquisition date, with the timing of issuance subject to certain conditions and with any shares not previously issued to be issued on the fifth anniversary of the acquisition date, was calculated based on the closing price of Marchex's Common Stock on Nasdaq on the acquisition date and is recorded on the Company's balance sheet within additional paid-in capital.
-The future consideration includes an earnout arrangement that requires the Company to pay up to a maximum of 389,000 shares of Class B common stock to the former shareholders of Sonar based upon the achievement of targeted financial goals by Sonar in 2020.
+The future consideration includes an earnout arrangement that requires the Company to pay up to a maximum of 389,000 shares of Class B common stock, valued at approximately \$1.4 million as of the acquisition date, to the former shareholders of Sonar based upon the achievement of targeted financial goals by Sonar in 2020.
 The potential undiscounted amount of all future payments that the Company could be required to make under the contingent earnout arrangement is between 0 and 389,000 shares of Class B common stock.
-To the extent earned and payable, one half of such shares will be issued upon the first anniversary of the closing and one half will be issued upon the second anniversary of the closing, with the timing of issuance subject to certain conditions and with any shares not previously issued to be issued on the fifth anniversary of the acquisition date.
-The fair value of the consideration arrangements from the Telmetrics and Sonar acquisitions as of March 31, 2020 totaling approximately \$868,000 was estimated by applying the income approach, which is based on significant inputs that are not observable in the market (Level 3 inputs), such as the discount rate and the probability of meeting targeted financial goals.
-The earnout is recorded on the balance sheet within acquisition-related liabilities.
+To the extent earned and payable, one half of such shares will be issued upon the first anniversary of the closing, with the timing of issuance subject to certain conditions and with any shares not previously issued to be issued on the fifth anniversary of the acquisition date.
+The fair value of the consideration arrangements from both the Telmetrics and Sonar acquisitions as of June 30, 2020 totaling approximately \$277,000 was estimated by applying the income approach, which is based on significant inputs that are not observable in the market (Level 3 inputs), such as the discount rate and the probability of meeting targeted financial goals.
+The earnout liabilities are recorded on the balance sheet within acquisition-related liabilities.